The average salary for an Incident Manager is $80,875.

 - Monitor the effectiveness of the incident management process and make recommendations for improvement.

-Popular Skills for Incident Manager
+Popular Employer Salaries for Incident Manager

-Pay by Experience Level for Incident Manager
+What is the Pay by Experience Level for Incident Managers?

 An entry-level Incident Manager with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $57,445 based on 6 salaries.
 An early career Incident Manager with 1-4 years of experience earns an average total compensation of $66,639 based on 118 salaries.
 A mid-career Incident Manager with 5-9 years of experience earns an average total compensation of $82,385 based on 149 salaries.
 An experienced Incident Manager with 10-19 years of experience earns an average total compensation of $94,853 based on 125 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $106,289.